sictweb/web222/weeks/week05/README.md

 Now let's try creating and loading this file in our browser:

 1. Make a directory on your computer called `my-website`
-1. Create a new file in `my-website` named `index.html`
+1. Create a new file in `my-website` named `index.html` (the `index.html` name is important, as it represents the main entry point to a directory of HTML files and other web resources)
 1. Use Visual Studio Code to open your `my-website/index.html` file
 1. Copy the HTML we just discussed above, and paste it into your editor
 1. Save your `index.html` file
 1. In a terminal, navigate to your `my-website` directory
-1. Start a web server by typing `npx http-server`
+1. Start a web server by typing `npx serve` (you must do this from **within** the `my-website` directory)
-1. Open your web browser (Chrome, Firefox, etc) and enter `http://localhost:8080` in the URL bar
+1. Open your web browser (Chrome, Firefox, etc) and enter `http://localhost:3000` in the URL bar
 1. Make sure you can see a new page with `Hello World!` in black text.

 Now let's make a change to our document: